Najrul-Ansari/KNN-Project/README.md

   + Lasso - Lasso Regression, short for Least Absolute Shrinkage and Selection Operator, is a linear regression technique that introduces a regularization term to the standard linear regression objective function.
 Like Ridge Regression, Lasso aims to prevent overfitting and handle multicollinearity in the presence of highly correlated predictor variables.

   + Polynomial Regression - Polynomial Regression is a type of linear regression in which the relationship between the independent variable (predictor variable) and the dependent variable is modeled as an nth-degree polynomial.
 It extends the simple linear regression model, allowing for a more flexible representation of the relationship between variables.

++ Methodology -
+  + Data Collection: Gathered on the bangalore house price.
+  + Data Preprocessing: Checked for missing values.
+Handled categorical data (if any).
+  + Feature Selection: Chose relevant features for model training.
+  + Model Selection: Used KNeighborsRegressor, Linear Regression, Ridge, Lasso, and Polynomial Regression
+  + Model Training: Split the dataset into training and testing sets.
+Trained each model on the training set.
+  + Model Evaluation: Evaluated the models using accuracy, precision, recall, and F1-score.